Skip to content

 Uniform acceleration can be positive or negative, depending on the direction of the acceleration.
 For example, an object moving upward is experiencing negative acceleration due to gravity, while an object moving downward is experiencing positive acceleration.

-Here are a few solved problems to help you understand how to calculate uniform acceleration:
+Here is a solved problem to help you understand how to calculate uniform acceleration:

 A particle accelerates uniformly from rest at 6.0 m/s2 for 8 seconds and then decelerates uniformly to rest in the next 5 seconds.
 Determine the magnitude of the deceleration.